logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 ## Create using the UI

 You can also create a new feature group through the UI.
-For this, navigate to the `Feature Groups` section and press the `Create` button.
+For this, navigate to the `Feature Groups` section and press the `Create` button at the top-right corner.

 <p align="center">
   <figure>